Mohan (actor): Career

 After that Mohan was introduced in the Tamil film Nenjathai Killathe (1980) by director Mahendran.
 The film ran for a year and won the National Film Award for Best Feature Film in Tamil.
 After his films began to be either silver jubilee or over 200 days most of the time.
-He became a big star in Payanangal Mudivathillai (1982) winning the Filmfare Award for Best Actor – Tamil.
+He became a star in Payanangal Mudivathillai (1982) winning the Filmfare Award for Best Actor – Tamil.

-He donned his best performance in the critically acclaimed Tamil romantic drama film, Mouna Ragam (1986) directed by Mani Ratnam.
+He donned one of his best performances in the critically acclaimed Tamil romantic drama film, Mouna Ragam (1986) directed by Mani Ratnam.

 He tried hard to stage a comeback by producing, directing besides playing the lead role in a movie titled Anbulla Kadhalukku (1999).
 Unfortunately, his bad luck continued and the movie disappeared from the box office without any trace.
 Mohan stated that when not acting, he is busy producing television serials like Acham Madam Nanam, Selvangal, Hasiyaramayana and Brindavanam.

 He declined to do the role of Jayam Ravi's father in Unakkum Enakkum (2006), which was later played by K. Bhagyaraj.
 Mohan again played the hero after a hiatus of 9 years in Sutta Pazham released in 2008.
 The film was a low budget fare which helped the producer and distributors enjoy the profit.
+Mohan also done Ashokavana (2017), a Kannada film as hero, but the film remain unreleased.

 Mohan's Civic Cinema has already produced Thalappavu (2008), the Prithviraj-Lal starrer, the debut directorial venture of popular actor Madhupal.
-In 2022, it was announced that Mohan would be returning to Tamil cinema with Haraa.
+Mohan made a comeback to Tamil cinema after 13 years with Haraa, an action drama (2024) and later appeared along with Vijay in The Greatest of All Time (2024) and received praises for his acting as the main antagonist.

+Personal life

+Mohan married Gowri in 1987, and they have a son.